Preparing Surfaces For Microcement

 Both vinegar or lemon juice leave slight marks on microcement.
-These acids affect the surface as they would on marble, but if cleaning is done quickly, there will be no stains.
+These acids affect the surface as they would on marble, but if cleaning is done quickly, they won’t stain.

-The spots of Salfuman / hydrochloric acid, pure bleach, acetone and ammonia will mark after a half hour of exposure, but if cleaning is done quickly, no stains will remain.
-It is important to consider microcement’s texture and the difficulty of cleaning.
+Hydrochloric acid, pure bleach, acetone and ammonia will mark after a half hour of exposure, but if cleaning is done quickly, no stains will remain.

 To ensure the long and durable life of our microcements, we recommend the use of water and neutral soaps.